-Also known as Stab or Wire Stitching.
-In Side Stitching, single sheets of paper are stacked and then stapled as one unit down the side – from the front to the back.
+In Side Stitching (aka Stab or Wire Stitching), single sheets of paper are stacked and then stapled as one unit down the side – from the front to the back.

 While it might not be the most luxurious look, it does afford you the opportunity to use single leaves as well as folded signatures in your project (as opposed to Saddle Stitching, which requires a minimum of a 4-page signature or a large binding lip).